d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/multivariable-calculus.md

 \mathbf{x}^\top A \mathbf{x} = x_ia_{ij}x_j.
 $$

-To compute our derivative, we need to understand for every $k$, what the value of
+To compute our derivative, we need to understand for every $k$, what is the value of

 $$
 \frac{d}{dx_k}(\mathbf{x}^\top A \mathbf{x}) = \frac{d}{dx_k}x_ia_{ij}x_j.